-Walking on a beach or swimming in the ocean are generally harmless activities, but encounters with sea creatures can leave you feeling stung, burned, or itchy.
-Read on to learn what to do if you have a jellyfish or Portuguese man-of-war sting, seabather's eruption, or a coral scrape.
+Walking on a beach or swimming in the ocean can be fun and relaxing.
+But just like any other activities, accidents can happen.
+This topic will help you determine the next steps to take if you have a jellyfish or Portuguese man-of-war sting, seabather's eruption, or a coral scrape.

 Jellyfish and Portuguese man-of-wars are members of a large group of venomous marine animals that also includes fire coral and sea anemones.
 They are present all over the world and cause injury and illness through the release of venom when their tentacles come in contact with skin (stinging).
 Tentacles are long, slender, flexible growths found on jellyfish, Portuguese man-of-wars, squid, and octopuses.
 Tentacles are used for grasping, feeling, moving, and killing prey by stinging.
 While the sting of a jellyfish or Portuguese man-of-war can cause severe illness and extreme pain, documented deaths are rare.